camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 With this solution we solve the following issue::

- * It difficult to manage millions of files on the files system.
+ * Managing millions of files on the file system is difficult.
  * We should be able to update all the generated tiles.
- * We shouldn't have thousand of expired files.
+ * We shouldn't have thousands of expired files.

-For this we need a tool to be able to generate the tiles, To update on a geometry, to delete empty tiles.
+To do so we need need a tool that can generate the tiles, update some of them contained in given geometries and delete empty tiles.

-The tile generation on the fly introduce some issue like having a number of tile that growing and become unmanageable, for example it the data will be updated it not possible to know with tiles should be update.
+On-the-fly tiles generation introduces some issues such as having a growing number of tiles that may become unmanageable.
+For example when updating the data, it is not possible to figure out what tiles should be updated.

 For the high usage website we want to put the tiles on s3 with the same tool.